-He's also written for a variety of pop-culture publications, including Consequence of Sound, The A.V.
-Club, Pitchfork, and Vox.
+Dan has also written for a variety of pop-culture publications, including The A.V.
+Club, Consequence, Pitchfork, and Vox.
 His first book, Radiohead FAQ, is currently available from Backbeat Books (an imprint of Rowman & Littlefield).
 He co-hosts The Losers' Club: A Stephen King Podcast (recipient of the Silver Bolo Award For Excellence In Horror Media) and Halloweenies: A Horror Franchise podcast, in addition to recording music with Mae Shults under the name Methodist Hospital.
 Dean of American Rock Critics Robert Christgau hailed their debut album, Giants, as one of the best of 2018.